sukeesh/Jarvis/README.md

-# Jarvis MacOsx support
+# Jarvis
-This Project is a fork of the original Jarvis for linux found here: https://github.com/sukeesh/Jarvis This fork works on both macOS and linux based distrubution
+This works on both macOS and linux based distrubution

 > **Setup**